 - Slightly swollen breasts

 - You may need to hit the bathroom more than usual, as your womb pushes on your bladder.
 If you’re waking up in the night to pee, try to stay hydrated in the day but hold back on liquids in the evening.

-You may have already experienced morning sickness, and some mamas find it fades around this point.
+- You may have already experienced morning sickness, and some mamas find it fades around this point.
 Unfortunately, for others, this is when it begins.
 An estimated 75% of women experience morning sickness, though the cause isn’t known for sure.
 It could be due to the increased hormones in your body or the relaxation of muscles in your digestive system as they make room for your growing womb.

 But even if you’re feeling rough, your baby feels just fine.

 If you’re not sure when you became pregnant, or previously experienced an ectopic pregnancy or a miscarriage, your doctor may recommend you get an early ultrasound.

 You’d be surprised at how many women share your experiences, and mutual support can make all the difference.

-Whatever your experience of pregnancy at eight weeks, it’s something you’ll only go through once with this baby.
+Whatever your experience of pregnancy at 8 weeks, it’s something you’ll only go through once with this baby.